 Spring Street Park was reopened after a renovation in the fall of 2018.
 The renovation was a partnership between the City of NY and the BID.
 The open space had remained untouched since it was built in the 1970’s.
 The City and the BID invested $6 Million to renovate the space and create a state of the art park for the Hudson Square Community.
 The BID maintains the space, which evokes our creating spirit and printing past with its graphic design.

-In 2021, look for additional seating to accommodate social distancing and to provide the community with more critical outdoor space and special programming in the adjacent streets as part of the City’s Open Streets and Open Culture programs.
+In 2021, we added additional seating to accommodate social distancing and to provide the community with more critical outdoor space and special programming (the Reconnect Series featuring music, the draw cart and an art gallery) in the adjacent streets as part of the City’s Open Streets and Open Culture programs.

 Some benefits of the renovation: